Glareone/NoSQL-Databases-MongoDB/README.md

 `ixscan` - goes through indexes to find needed keys (which fits our requirements).
 `fetch` - goes through the key collection and gets all results.

-Other values could be compared with previoud slide.
+Other values could be compared with previous slide.

 **Pay Attention**
-* The restriction of index is the data fetching trying to find very common values or inexistent values:
+* The restriction of index is the data fetching trying to find very common values or non-existent values:
 `db.contacts.explain("executionStats").find({"dob.age": {$gt: 20}})` - this query will work twice slower than without indexes at all because all our persons are older than 20, and our query must check all indexes and then - all records (5000 index keys + 5000 elements in collection).
 * Indexes are also inefficient for boolean (because of only 2 values) and for string field "gender" (for example).

 Take care about your query scenarios.
 Indexes are very useful if your data spread well.

+#### Index, Parameters order in your query and index fields ordering.
+if you create an index for 2 fields:
+`db.persons.createIndex({"dob.age": 1, name: 1})`
+It doesn't matter how you call your data:
+`db.persons.find({name: 'Max', age: {$gt: 29}})` or `db.persons.find({age: {$gt: 29}, name: 'Max'})`.
+Index will be applied for both.
+MongoDb automatically reverse parameters in query for us.

 #### Compound Index
 To create compound index: `db.persons.createIndex({"dob.age": 1, gender: 1})`.